okta/terraform-provider-okta/website/docs/r/org_configuration.html.markdown

 This resource allows you manage org settings, logo, support and communication options.

-~> **IMPORTANT NOTE:** You must specify all Org Setting properties when you update an org's profile.
+~> **IMPORTANT:** You must specify all Org Setting properties when you update an org's profile.
 Any property not specified in the script will be deleted.

 ## Example Usage